iExecBlockchainComputing/documentation-tools/tools/web3telegram/usage.md

 - Define the user's Ethereum address and specify how many Telegram messages they can send you.

-After creating your protected data, it's important to initiate a conversation with the bot.
-This action authorizes the bot to send messages within that specific conversation.
-Without this step, you will be unable to receive messages.

 ## How to get your chat ID

-To retrieve your chat ID, send a message to the bot @getmyid_bot.
+To retrieve your chat ID, send a message to the bot @getmyid_bot on Telegram.

 ![bot-id](/get-my-id-bot.png)